onelocom/knowledge-base/content/whats-onelo.md

 ## Data sources

 In the early stages of development, we understand data sources as some directory on the local file system.

-Future versions could be able to use remote data sources like Dropbox, Github repositories, etc accessed via API.
+Future versions could be able to use remote data sources like Dropbox, Github repositories, etc, accessed via API.

 ## Find files